ggandor/lightspeed.nvim/README.md

 ### A lightning pitch

-The plugin's closest ancestor is Justin M. Keyes' beloved [vim-sneak](https://github.com/justinmk/vim-sneak), in that they share the same basic assumptions, namely: (1) to reach all kinds of distant targets, ideally we need a few _context-independent_ motions, that are flexible enough to do the job
+The plugin's closest ancestor is Justin Keyes' beloved [vim-sneak](https://github.com/justinmk/vim-sneak), in that they share the same basic assumptions, namely: (1) to reach all kinds of distant targets, ideally we need a few _context-independent_ motions, that are flexible enough to do the job